 Omi Hachiman Station is located along the JR Tokaido Main Line (also referred to as JR Biwako Line) between Kyoto and Maibara.

 From Tokyo (Tokyo or Shinagawa stations), take a Hikari train on the JR Tokaido Shinkansen to Maibara Station (130 minutes, one direct Hikari per hour) and then transfer to the JR Biwako Line to Omi Hachiman Station (20-25 minutes, frequent departures).
-The entire one way journey takes about three hours, costs around 12,500 yen and is fully covered by the Japan Rail Pass.
+The journey takes about three hours, costs around 12,500 yen one way and is fully covered by the Japan Rail Pass.

 How to get around Omi Hachiman